markxiong0122/crafted_playlists/README.md

 Todo <a name = "todo"></a>

-Add support for generating playlists based on moods and genres.
+Add support for generating playlists based on moods.

 Implement a web interface for easier user interaction.

 Improve the playlist generation algorithm for better recommendations.